stephenjohnlimb/boot2/AgileEmailValidationDevelopment.md

 Note that the definition above is just one I picked, real email addresses can vary from this (but this will do for this example).

-So this should be too hard to do as a couple of stories.
+So this shouldn't be too hard to do as a couple of stories.
 Then may be one final story to hook it all up.

 #### `Story 1`